bbauska/JS-intermediate/README.md

-1. Breakpoints: By setting breakpoints in the code, you can pause the program at specific points, check variables, and closely examine the program\'s current state. \...
+1. Breakpoints: By setting breakpoints in the code, you can pause the program at specific points, check variables, and closely examine the program&apos;s current state. &hellip;

-2. Step Through: Examining the code line by line aids in identifying the precise location of an error. \...
+2. Step Through: Examining the code line by line aids in identifying the precise location of an error. &hellip;

 3. Watch Variables: